TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-assessment-recommendations.md

 ### **Why is my VM marked not ready with 'One or more unsuitable disks'?**

 The above values are listed when Azure Migrate detects an on-premises VM with disks that require high IOPS(greater than 20,000) which probably could not be met by non-ultra-disks.
 Currently, Azure Migrate currently does not support Ultra disks.

+### Can I perform an application-based assessment using Server Assessment?

+No, currently Server Assessment offers only machine-level assessments for lift-and-shift migrations.
+However, you can run assessment of web applications and databases using the other [tools available in Azure Migrate](https://docs.microsoft.com/azure/migrate/migrate-services-overview#azure-tool-integration).